 This is a powerful data analysis technique to find relationships between two or more variables.
 It is used to find trends in data.
 Regression can be linear, non-linear, or logistic.

 Consists of taking out small, repeated samples from the original data samples.
 Rather than analytical methods, it uses experiments to get a unique sampling distribution.

 3.4 Descriptive Analysis

-Gives a fair idea of the distribution of data, detects typos or outliers, identifies relationships between variables etc, to make the data for further deep analysis.
-Descriptive analysis can be performed on three types of variables
+Gives a fair idea of the distribution of data, detects typos or outliers, identifies relationships between variables etc., to make the data ready for further analysis.
+Descriptive analysis can be performed on three types of variables:

 3.5 Factor Analysis